za/tango_with_django_book/chapters/login.rst

 User Authentication
 ===================
 The aim of this next part of the tutorial is to get you familiar with the user authentication mechanisms provided by Django.
-We'll by using the ``auth`` application provided as part of a standard Django installation in package ``django.contrib.auth``.
+We'll be using the ``auth`` application provided as part of a standard Django installation in package ``django.contrib.auth``.
 According to `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.5/topics/auth/>`_, the application consists of the following aspects.

 - *Users.*
 - *Permissions:* a series of binary flags (e.g. yes/no) determining what a user may or may not do.